jayeshmahapatra/rag-chatbot/README.md

 The codebase is built on top of the excellent [chat-langchain](https://github.com/langchain-ai/chat-langchain) repo by langchain, and carries [MIT License](./LICENSE).
 I made the following modifications to the original code:

 1. **Backend**:
-    - Refactor to use self hosted Chroma Vector Database (with security) instead of Weaviate Cloud.
+    - Refactor to use self hosted **Chroma Vector Database** (with security) instead of Weaviate Cloud.
     - use [Together AI](https://www.together.ai/) for embedding and answer generation.
     - Add support for parsing using Unstructured IO during ingestion.
-    - An improved chain that generates better standalone questions and incorporates summary of chat history.
+    - An **improved chain** that generates better standalone questions and incorporates summary of chat history.
-    - Recatoring to improve modularity and maintainability.
+    - Refactoring to improve modularity and maintainability.
-    - Improved prompts with few-shot examples.
+    - **Improved prompts** with few-shot examples.
-    - Add support for using Langfuse instead of Langsmith for monitoring.
+    - Add support for using Open Source **Langfuse** instead of Langsmith for monitoring.
 2. **Frontend**:
     - Removed Langsmith integration
     - Modified the example prompts and page contents